-- 1. Word Study: Due on October 11, 2023; 10% of final grade.
+1. Word Study: Due on October 6, 2025; 10 % of final grade.

 Instructions for doing the Hebrew word study will be given in class.
+Length: 3-4 pages double-spaced.
+This assignment is related to learning outcomes # 1, 5, 7.

-Length: 3-4 pages doublespaced. - 2.
-Interpretive Questions and Answers Assignment: Due on November 8, 2023; 25 % of final - Draw up a Hebrew term chart of Genesis 22:1-19.
+2. Interpretive Questions and Answers Assignment: Due on November 3, 2025; 25 % of final grade.
+This assignment is related to all the learning outcomes.

+Draw up a Hebrew term chart of Genesis 22:1-19.
 Select approximately 20-25 (or more) Hebrew words or phrases from the passage and list them in the chart.
 In the appropriate columns identify significant features of the text and ask insightful and pertinent interpretive questions.
 Then respond to some of the questions you have asked.
 More detailed instructions on interpretative questions will be given in class.
 The primary sources you should use to answer these questions are: Concordances, Hebrew Grammars and Syntax Books, Bible Dictionaries and Encyclopaedias, Specialized Articles on Verbal and Thematic Studies, and Commentaries.
 Ask different kinds of questions from the various categories outlined in the detailed instructions about interpretative questions.
 Some questions will require longer answers, whereas others can be answered in one or two sentences.
 You do not need to answer every question you have posed.
 Be selective and spend your energy on the most critical and relevant questions.
 Try to answer a variety of types of questions suggested from the different kinds of interpretative questions outlined in the Interpretative Questions Handout.
 Be sure to indicate the source of your answers on the term chart.
 For example, use author and page citations (e.g., Hamilton, p.
 56) in the chart or use footnotes, and include a full bibliography at the end.
-The length of the paper should be approximately 10 pages, not including bibliography. - 3.
-Exegetical Paper.
-Due on December 6, 2023; 30 % of final grade.
-For this assignment, you need to do your own translation of the passage from Hebrew into English, parse all the verbs, and submit this along with the exegesis paper.
-Full instructions on how to do an exegetical paper will be given in class. - 4.
-Completion of Translation Exercises: Due dates vary; 10 % of final grade.
+The length of the paper should be approximately 10-12 pages, not including bibliography.

+3. Exegetical Paper.
+Due on December 1, 2025; 30 % of final grade.